 o Try to get a good balance between work, rest and play.

 o Importantly, if you think you might have a stress related illness, see your GP for advice.

 Even making small changes can make a real difference to your stress levels and I hope that these tips help you to thrive on National Stress Awareness Day and the year to come.

 Jeanette Pratt is an experienced professional Master Coach, Neuro-Linguistic Programming (NLP) practitioner and Coach Supervisor.
 Jeanette helps leaders to be authentic, resilient and inspiring.
 She specialises in helping her clients to build their emotional resilience, their confidence and their self awareness

 + 2 more

-Warm, empathic and experienced leadership coach, helping clients with stress and resilience.
+Warm, empathic and experienced Executive coach, specialising in building emotional resilience.